 Few tools are as essential to the outdoorsman as a well-made hatchet.
-It’s a must-have for hikers, campers, preppers, and post-apocalypse survivalists.
-From ultra-packable, backcountry half-hatchets to full-sized, multipurpose axe-like tools, here are seven of the best for upping your outdoor game.
+They’re compact, lightweight, and incredibly versatile — a must-have for campers, preppers, and post-apocalypse survivalists alike.
+From ultra-packable half-hatchets to full-sized, multipurpose crash axes, these are the best for upping your outdoor game

-SOG cut their teeth working with the U.S. military, so they know a thing or two about tactical gear.
-The latest addition to the catalog is the Survival Hawk Limited Edition, a limited-edition tomahawk purpose-built for survivalists.
-The business end is a solid, 3-inch blade capable of hacking trees and zombies with equal efficiency.
+SOG cut its teeth working with the U.S. military, so it knows a thing or two about tactical gear.
+Its Survival Hawk is a tomahawk purpose-built for survivalists.
+The business end features a solid, 3-inch blade capable of hacking trees and zombies with equal efficiency.
 However, the opposing end combines a hammering head and nail puller for added versatility.
 A firestarter rod inside the handle is a great backup to your fire-making kit.
 At roughly a foot long, it’s substantial enough to feel almost like a full-sized axe, yet packable enough for toting into the backcountry.

 From tip to tip, the Fiskars X7 Hatchet measures just 14 inches making it a very packable tool.
 It’s ideal for small- to medium-sized jobs.
 However, the balance and power-to-weight ratio make it worthy of bigger tasks when duty calls.
 The hardened forged steel blade is designed to stay sharper longer and chop deeper with each swing.
 Fiskars bills it as damn-near unbreakable and backs it with a lifetime warranty to bolster the claim.